 There was, however, a clear ‘before and after’ moment in his career: 14 March 2019.
 Rose gave Szoboszlai his UEFA Europa League debut in the last 16 second leg at home to a strong Napoli side coached by Carlo Ancelotti.
 Szoboszlai seized his moment and was the best player on the pitch, picking up an assist in a 3-1 triumph.

 “The coach gave me a chance against Napoli and I was able to show that I was ready to play in every game,” Szoboszlai recalled of arguably the decisive game of his time as a pro.
-He was in Rose’s starting line-up the majority of the time after that match, and consolidated his place in the first team under Jesse Marsch, who took the reins in summer 2019.
+He was in Rose’s starting line-up the majority of the time after that match, and consolidated his place in the first team under the man that replaced Rose at Gladbach, Jesse Marsch, who took the reins in summer 2019.

-“His development has been almost as explosive as that of Haaland,” Marsch said last year, and it was no surprise that he finished in the top 10 of the 2020 Golden Boy Awards that recognise the best players in Europe under the age of 21.
+“His development has been almost as explosive as that of Haaland,” Marsch said previously, and it was no surprise that he finished in the top 10 of the 2020 Golden Boy Awards that recognise the best players in Europe under the age of 21.

 Szoboszlai has been no stranger to big-game performances since taking Napoli apart in 2019.
 He scored on his Champions League debut against Genk in September that year, and was in the starting XI in fixtures against Liverpool, Bayern Munich and Atletico Madrid, even scoring against the latter in a narrow 3-2 loss in the group stage this season.